lukassobotik/lukassobotik/README.md

 Also, I'm open to criticism and recommendations.
 So please let me know if you have any!

-[**This**](https://github.com/stars/lukassobotik/lists/long-term-support) is a list of repositories for which I would like to offer long-term maintenance.
+I would like to provide long-term maintenance for the repositories on [**this**](https://github.com/stars/lukassobotik/lists/long-term-support) list.
 If you encounter any issues, please report them by opening an issue in the respective repositories.
 I would be grateful for that because I could fix them as soon as possible.